 What does this mean for you?

 Although the High Court considered the statutory guidance for local authorities when determining this particular case, the decision confirms the position following similar cases that suspension is not a neutral act and serves as a reminder to all employers that care should be taken when considering whether to suspend an employee for misconduct.
 Even where the alleged misconduct is extremely serious, suspension should not be the default position.
 You need to be able to demonstrate that you have carefully considered the issue and come to a rational conclusion that suspension is reasonable in all the circumstances.
 In practice, this should be recorded in writing so that you can provide evidence to show that your decision to suspend was only made after careful consideration of all the facts, including whether there were any alternatives to suspension.
 It should be noted that in this particular case, Lambeth had written to Ms Agoreyo informing her of the suspension and specifically stating that suspension was a neutral act.
-This was disregarded by the High Court as irrelevant, the implication being that this statement in a suspension letter will not on its own be a successful defence to an argument that the decision to suspend was unlawful.
+This was disregarded by the High Court as irrelevant, the implication being that this statement in a suspension letter will not on its own be a successful defense to an argument that the decision to suspend was unlawful.

 Tozers’ top tips